best student checking accounts

 School Bank Card

-Nearly 900 colleges and universities in the U.S. have debit card relationships with banks and other financial institutions, according to The N.Y.
-Times.
+Many colleges and universities in the U.S. have debit card relationships with banks and other financial institutions.
 Sometimes these debit cards look like regular debit cards, and they may include your school’s logo.
 Or your school may turn your student ID into a debit card.

 While these debit cards are convenient — you can often load your student loan disbursements directly onto them — they aren’t usually the best option.
-In fact, many of these cards charge hidden fees, such as the $38 per overdraft fee charged by the major player Higher One.
+Many of these cards charge hidden fees, such as a $36 per overdraft fee.

 So don’t just accept your school’s debit card arrangement.
 Instead, read the fine print and shop around before using one of these cards.